 We meet at Pendreich car park in the Ochils to introduce the day and some brief navigational theory.
 From here we can head straight out onto the hill to delve into the practical aspects.
 This is a predominantly outdoor, practical day.
 Please dress and equip yourself for a day on the hills and bring any food and drink you may need.
 Note that in the evenings, the weather is likely to be

 cooler, and as visibility and daylight decreases a headtorch will be required.
 Please dress accordingly.

 If you have any questions regarding this, please contact me in advance.

-Please bring a suitable compass of a type similar to a Silva type 4 marked with degrees, as well as a waterproof map case.
-I will provide relevant maps if you do not have your own.
+Please bring a suitable compass of a type similar to a Silva type 4 marked with degrees, as well as a waterproof map case and a good quality headtorch.
+We will provide all relevant mapping in various scales.